SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 What this log data means is not important, but basically each message contains a date, a letter and a value.

-The first thing we need to do is read the contents of the file.
-We can do this using the `fs` module provided by Node.js.
+We can read the contents of this file using the `fs` module provided by Node.js.
 Create a new file titled `my_parser.js` and type in the following:

 **my_parser.js**